eurecom-asp/raw-pc-darts-anti-spoofing/README.md

 also replace `ARCH` with the corresponding architecture, and `SCALE` with the corresponding scale.

 #### Pre-trained models
 The pre-trained models are too large to upload, so only the final scores are uploaded under `/scores`.
-You can contact the first author for the saved models.
+You can contact the first author for the saved models through `surname AT eurecom DOT fr`.

 #### Citation
 If you find this repository useful, please consider citing: